-Since the beginning of the boycott the students have been continually harassed by the Security Branch to such an extent that many have been forced to stay away from home.
+Since the beginning of the boycott the students have been continually harassed by the Security Branch to such an extent that many have been forced to sparked off a major campaign for his release which included a demonstration stoppage at a some of his union comrades stay away from home.
 A number of the students have also been detained.